-The PSEC generating station is situated adjacent to the underground coal reserves, which were purchased by PSEC Owners from Peabody Energy, and are currently expected to supply all the fuel needs for the PSEC for approximately 27 years.
+The PSEC generating station is situated adjacent to the underground coal reserves, which were purchased by PSEC Owners from Peabody Energy, and are currently expected to supply all the fuel needs for the PSEC for approximately 23 more years.
 The estimated quantity of coal has been determined by extensive drilling and sampling by PSGC and was confirmed by an independent mine consultant in a study dated February 3, 2005.
 Such findings were reaffirmed in an August 2007 study (the "2007 Mine Study").
 The PSEC Owners each own an undivided interest in the coal reserves, ensuring a reliable source of fuel for the plant.
 The generating station was constructed to burn the coal sourced from the coal reserves.

 Space has been allocated for on-site coal storage near the PSEC generating station for approximately 60 days of operations with additional storage for approximate 15 days of operation located at the mine.
-As of July 31, 2017, PSGC maintained sufficient coal storage to support approximately 38 days of operation.
+As of September 1, 2019, PSGC maintained sufficient coal storage to support approximately 40 days of operation.
 PSGC continues to take steps to more closely align coal supply held in storage with operations to reduce the negative effects of exposure of the mined coal to the weather.
 In addition, as part of its broader plan to improve operational results, PSGC continually reviews and updates its long-term fuel plans.
 The PSEC design includes rail access to accommodate coal purchased from third parties in the event of an extended mine disruption, facilitate delivery of limestone and major equipment and disposal of coal combustion residuals.

 PSGC operates the mine with PSGC personnel, supplemented, as necessary, with personnel from a third party provider in order to economically flex production to meet variable generation requirements.
 During its time in operation, the mine has maintained an excellent safety record, exceeding the industry averages in the key metrics of lost work day injury frequency and total recordable injury frequency.
-The mine personnel have also won a number of safety-related awards, including, most recently, the Mine Rescue contest at the Illinois State Mine Rescue and Bench Contest.
+The mine personnel have also won a number of safety-related awards, including first place in the Large Mine Division for the second consecutive year at the Illinois State Mine Rescue and Bench Contest and the CORESafety certification from the National Mining Association.